The Family Snape:

 This is not strewing red herrings across the readers’ path.
 Red herrings lead you somewhere, even though it usually turns out to be a blind alley.

-All of these led us nowhere: the Potions book? the Veil? the locked room? hell, the whole reversal of the established 5-books worth of the account of Voldemort’s first rise completely up-ended by the “official” Riddle backstory — which she totally didmissed and went back to the original version in the very next book.
+All of these threads ultimately led us nowhere: the Potions book? the Veil? the locked room? hell, the whole reversal of the established 5-books worth of the account of Voldemort’s first rise completely up-ended by the “official” Riddle backstory — which she totally dismissed and went back to the original version in the very next book.
 Where was the ultimate payoff for these devices?
 All of them were flagged as “important” in their presentation.
-They all turned out to be no more than set dressing.
+Yet they all turned out to be no more than set dressing.
 Disposable set-dressing, at that.
 Use once and discard.
 Even the official Riddle backstory devolves into a piece of shameless padding serving no purpose whatsoever, until she could wrestle it around, sweep it asside and reveal the existence of the Horcruxes.
 She might just as well have merely been tossing us something to keep us occupied until she got around to writing out the next book.

 More to the point, she established patterns, and then once the reader had registered them, was aware of them, and was looking for them, she abandoned them and went and did something else.
 “Ha ha!
 Fooled you!”